-The Green-Eyed Monster Named Jealousy
+The Green-Eyed Monster - Jealousy Between Pets

 - Take things slowly; don't force your pets together.
 Introduce them in controlled situations, and give them time to adjust at their own pace.
 Allow them to gain confidence and decide when they'd like to face their new housemates.

 - Feed them away from each other.
 Use separate food and water bowls, and keep them physically separated when eating.
-Do not tolerate aggressive behavior.

 - Reward positive interactions generously.
 Any time the two dogs interact in a positive way -- even if it's tiny baby steps, like ignoring the other dog instead of making an ugly-face at him -- reward.
 Rewards can be in any form that the dogs enjoy, whether it's extra playtime, cuddles, walks, or treats.